 - When did they decide to stick with / pay for your product?

 - What feature did they get most excited about?

 - Did they immediately see the value?

 - Did they feel lost or not know what to do?

 - Were they able to quickly be successful with your product?

 Once you’ve collected responses, read through each response and look for themes - either where they faced problems (e.g. points of confusion or where they sought help) and where they found success and delight quickly.

 As noted above, Aha Moments will vary by user type, especially for products with larger markets and multiple personas.
-When looking at customer survey data it’s important to group the data by persona to see if certain user types struggle or get excited about similar parts of the product.
+When analyzing customer survey data it’s important to group the data by persona to see if certain user types struggle or get excited about similar parts of the product.
 That way we can use the information to tailor their user onboarding differently if needed.